mrbmc/mrbmc.github.io/src/projects/disney-growth.md

 Exact figures redacted for security.{.caption}

+We gained a surprising insight from the test.
 Overall conversion rate increased; supported by much higher conversions on the Disney+ standalone offer.
-Unfortunately, this came at the expense of Bundle sales that went down, bringing overall revenue down with it.
+We also saw Bundle sales decrease, bringing overall revenue down with it.
+The design worked as expected, guiding users to their desired product, but it also taught us we needed to market the value of the bundle better.

 Our focus formally moved from **net subscribers** to **MRR**.

-### V2 Workshop {#workshop}
+## V2 Workshop {#workshop}

-My direct reports propsed a cross-functional summit for everyone across our Pods to refocus and collaborate.
-I secured the funding, brought leaders (at VP level) to the table, and facilitated several modules.

-1. Develop a shared vision for Disney+ Onboarding.
-2. Align on communication for terms, customer segments, and needs.
-3. Explore user journeys; Identify problem areas and opportunities
-4. Determine priorities as a team
+Three months after launch we had something we hadn't had before: real data from paying customers.
+We also had a hypothesis -- that the next phase of growth required genuine cross-functional collaboration, not just coordinated handoffs.

+I proposed and co-facilitated a summit that brought product, design, engineering, product marketing, performance marketing, user research, and data science into the same room for the first time.
+Marketing VPs competed for spots.
+Some product partners needed more convincing.

+We defined "onboarding" together as an organization.
+We built real user journeys for selling the Bundle.
+The insights from that room directly contributed to the 25% MRR growth that followed.

 ![Growth Summit](/images/portfolio/disney-growth/workshop-pictogram.jpg)

 ![Growth Summit](/images/portfolio/disney-growth/workshop-agenda.jpg)

-We produced a new unified customer journey and a list of viable ideas to test with users.

 ![](/images/portfolio/disney-growth/bundle-workshop-wireframes.jpg){.full-width}

-### Outcomes{#outcomes}
+## Outcomes{#outcomes}

 Disney+ became the fastest-growing streaming service *ever*.